-Before making brazed connections, place a field-provided heat shield, such as a wet rag, against the unit cabinet and around the piping stubs, expansion valve, sensing bulb and line set joint sleeve, if present.
+Before making brazed connections, place a field-provided heat shield, such as a wet rag, against the unit cabinet and around the piping stubs, expansion valve and sensing bulb.
 The heat shield must be in place to prevent heat damage during brazing.
 See figure 2.